 Treatment Options for Families

-I do maintain a full private practice in Concord, New Hampshire, but am rarely able to take on new clients for ongoing therapy.
-Because I cannot work with the number of families who contact me for treatment, I offer the following options for parents and their children:
+I do maintain a full private practice in Concord, New Hampshire, and at times take on a new family for ongoing therapy.
+Unfortunately I cannot work with the number of families who contact me for treatment, but I offer the following options for parents and their children:

 Intensive Family Consultations

-At times, parents and I may decide that a trip to Concord for a few days of intensive work is a good treatment option.
-Typically families will come to Concord for 2 or 3 days and meet with me for 4 hours per day.
+At times, parents that live a distance away may decide that a trip to Concord for a few days of intensive work is a good treatment option.
+Typically families will come to Concord for 2 or 3 days and meet with me for several hours per day.
 The exact schedule is created for each individual family and circumstance.
 The most usual arrangement is two sessions (of two hours) on day one, and a two hour session on day two.

 Small Group Parenting Intensives

-These six hour, two night intensives are held 2-3 times a year.
+These six hour, two night intensives are held a few times a year.
 Parents and other caregivers attend two 3-hour trainings scheduled one week apart, for example 6:00 to 9:00pm on consecutive Tuesdays.
 These workshops teach parents how to respond and react in ways that promote action over avoidance, and teach the skills—problem solving, tolerating uncertainty, emotional management—that families and schools need to handle stress and worry.
 During the meetings, ample time is provided for questions and answers, with specific ideas and solutions given to help with many common fears and anxieties.
 Registration is limited.
 My next intensive will be held in the spring of 2018.

 When is your next workshop?